 Donating blood: You can save a life

-Blood can’t be artificially manufactured, therefore blood donation services such as the Western Province Blood Transfusion Service (WPBTS) relies completely on voluntary blood donors and encourages all eligible donors to donate.
+Blood can’t be artificially manufactured and blood donation services such as the Western Cape Blood Service (WCBS) relies on voluntary blood donors and encourages all eligible donors to donate.

 6 Reasons why you should donate blood

-According to WPBTS there are many good reasons to donate blood which include:
+According to WCBS, there are many good reasons to donate blood which include:

-Every unit of blood donated can be separated into its basic parts and used to help improve and save the lives of up to 3 recipients.
+Every unit of blood donated can be separated into 3 components and used to help improve and save the lives of up to 3 recipients.

 There’s no known substitute for blood and it can’t be replicated due to its complexity.

-While 75% of our population are potential recipients, less than 1.2% are donors, and only approximately 16 000 donors give blood more than 4 times a year.
+While 75% of our population are potential recipients, less than 1.5% are donors.

 Giving doesn’t get much better than this.